grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>VolumeMounts allows configuration of additional VolumeMounts on the output
+<p>VolumeMounts lets you configure additional VolumeMounts on the output
 StatefulSet definition.
-VolumEMounts specified will be appended to other VolumeMounts in the Grafana Agent container that are generated as a result of StorageSpec objects.</p>
+Specified VolumeMounts are appended to other VolumeMounts generated as a result of StorageSpec objects in the Grafana Agent container.</p>
 </td>
 </tr>
 <tr>